o1.world

 - class

 Each instance of this class represents a location on a two-dimensional plane.
-A Pos
+A Pos object is

-essentially a pair of two coordinates, x
+essentially a pair of two coordinates, x and y.
+Pos objects are immutable.

 Each instance of this class represents a location on a two-dimensional plane.
-A Pos
+A Pos object is

-essentially a pair of two coordinates, x
+essentially a pair of two coordinates, x and y.
+Pos objects are immutable.

 This class has an alias in the top-level package o1, so it’s accessible to students simply

-via import o1.*
+via import o1.*.

 - Value parameters: